A class of highly symmetric Archdeacon embeddings: A class of highly symmetric embeddings

 \begin{proof} The statement follows from Theorem \ref{thm:pos_cyclic} and Lemma \ref{lem:only_plus}. \end{proof} \begin{rem} This Theorem shows that an Archdeacon embedding $\Pi$ over $\mathbb{F}_q$ can have a group $Aut_0(\Pi)$ whose size reaches the upper bound $mn=\frac{q-1}{2}$ of Remark \ref{uppersize}, and we note that this upper bound can be chosen to be arbitrarily large.
 Indeed, the embeddings considered here have been obtained using Heffter arrays over the group $\mathbb{F}_q$, but if $q=p$ is a simple prime, they can be obtained using classical Heffter arrays (over $\Z_p$).
 This happens infinitely many times since there are infinite primes $p$ of the form $p=2mn+1$ where $m,n$ are odd and coprime.

 To prove this statement, it suffices to fix $n=3$ and look for primes $p$ of the form $6m+1$ with $m$ coprime with $3$, that is $m\equiv 1,2 \pmod{3}$.
-This is equivalent to look for $p \equiv 7,13 \pmod{18}$, and it is well known that there are infinitely many primes in these congruence classes. \end{rem} We also note that in the paper \cite{B} is presented a construction of a $H(m,n)$ that admits non-trivial symmetries whenever $q=2mn+1$ is a prime power and $mn$ is not a power of two.
-We remark that also from all these arrays (assuming at least one between $m$ and $n$ is odd) we can obtain an Archdeacon embedding with non-trivial automorphisms that fix zero.
-On the other hand, if $m$ and $n$ are not both odd or coprime, we have much fewer symmetries and we are not able to determine exactly the full automorphism group of the embedding.
-For this reason, we concentrated on the case where $m$ and $n$ are both odd and coprime.
+This is equivalent to look for $p \equiv 7,13 \pmod{18}$, and it is well known that there are infinitely many primes in these congruence classes. \end{rem} In a very recent paper, Buratti presented a construction of a rank-one $H(m,n)$ for a wide spectrum of prime powers $q=2mn+1$, which he plans to complete in a future paper.
+He found Heffter arrays with a large group of symmetries (\textit{multipliers}), and many of these arrays can be used to construct Archdeacon embeddings.
+Here, we focused on the case where $m$ and $n$ are odd and coprime because, under this assumption, the array has group of multipliers of maximum order (see Proposition 4.3 of \cite{B}), and we obtain an Archdeacon embedding whose automorphism group is the largest possible.

-We conclude the paper by showing an example of an Archdeacon embedding of type $\Pi_{m,n}$ and by discussing its automorphisms. \begin{ex} Consider the pair $(m,n) = (3,5)$.
+We conclude the paper by discussing the Archdeacon embedding (and its automorphisms) associated to the rank-one Heffter array of Example 3.3 of \cite{B}. \begin{ex} Consider the pair $(m,n) = (3,5)$.
 These two numbers are coprime and odd, and since $q = 2mn+1 = 31$ is prime, we can apply Theorem \ref{thm:pos_cyclic} and construct the following $H(3,5)$:

 where $X = (1,2,4,8,16)$ and $Y =(1, 5, 25)$ are the subgroups of $\mathbb{Z}_{31}$ of order $5 $ and $3$, respectively.
 Since $3$ and $5$ are coprime, we can consider the natural orderings of each row from left to right, and of each column from top to bottom.
 From these orderings and the array $A$ we can then construct an Archdeacon embedding $\Pi_{3,5}$ of the complete graph $K_{31}$, whose vertices are identified with the elements of $\Z_{31}$.